bovinespirit/enummapmap/README.md

 TODO:

-- Finish operations on subtrees: insert, insertWith, alter
+- Finish operations on subtrees: alter
 - More documentation
 - More tests
 - EnumMapMap & EnumMapSet - intersectBy
 - Check that Strict really is strict and Lazy really is lazy.
 - More functions - mapMaybe, update, mergeWithKey,  foldr'
+- Benchmarks
 - Optimisation
-- Benchmarks
 - Replace d1..d10 with numbers